zer0-os/zNS-lgc/README.md

-# Zer0 Naming Service Contracts
+# Zer0 Name Service Contracts

 This repository contains the smart contracts for the Zer0 Naming Service (ZNS) from the Zer0 Network.